VictorRodriguez/AVX-SG/README.md

-# Advanced Vector Extensions (AVX) basic
+# Advanced Vector Extensions (AVX) stress generator : AVX-SG

 Advanced Vector Extensions (AVX) are extensions to the x86 instruction set architecture for microprocessors for SIMD technology.
-This tutorial shows how to use the AVX instructions from the instructions from the C code prespective
+This project shows how to use the AVX instructions from the instructions from the C code prespective.
+Using templates the users of AVX-SG can generate stress code for latest x86-64 platforms ( including BFLOAT16 and VNNI )

 The code include examples for:
   * SSE technology